binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 As with many other attacks, this is often one that is a key component of a larger more sophisticated attack.

-If you think back to the Penetration Testing [process](#process-and-practises-penetration-testing) we walked through in the Process and Practises chapter, a social engineer generally carries out their attach sequences in a similar manner.
+If you think back to the Penetration Testing [process](#process-and-practises-penetration-testing) we walked through in the Process and Practises chapter, a SE generally carries out their attach sequences in a similar manner.
 The following steps is the high level approach often taken:

 1. **Reconnaissance** (or Information Gathering)
-is one of the most important steps in a social engineering engagement.
+is one of the most important steps in a SE engagement.
 Similar to the [forms](#process-and-practises-penetration-testing-reconnaissance-reconnaissance-forms) discussed in the Process and Practises chapter, a huge amount of freely available information can be gathered without anyone suspecting what it's going to be used for or that it's used at all (semi-active), or that it's even being gathered (passive).
 This information is used to feed the creation of the following attack steps and also technical attacks.
 We've already looked at some of the forms of information that an attacker can use to build their targets profile in the Process and Practises and Physical chapters.
 I'd also like to draw your attention to the content Michael Bazzell has [collated](https://inteltechniques.com/links.html) and his excellent books on the gathering of Open Source Intelligence.
 2. **Connecting with Target**
 Humans are complicated units, we have spirits, souls, feelings, emotions and usually need to feel like we can trust someone before we hand over our jewels.
 An attacker can't approach a human as they would a machine.
 Although there are similarities.
 There are areas that we know we have to work around for example.
-A skilled social engineer will build relationship with a target while they are gently probing for weaknesses.
+A skilled SE will build relationship with a target while they are gently probing for weaknesses.
 This is often carried out over weeks or even months of communications, slowly or sometimes quickly trust can be built.
 There are also many ways to fast track this process like:
   * Pretexting (becoming someone else).
 Learning some ones behaviour, what they do, how they do it, their routines, what they know, who they know, how they talk, what they like, their family members and their details.
 Most of the details are now freely available on the internet via many forms.
 Equipped with these details, pretexting is acting as if you are that person.
 The closer you get to believing you are that person, the more successful the pretext will be.
   * Elicitation.
 Getting people to come out of their shells, open up and trust the attacker.
 Then starting to produce the information the attacker requires.
 Causing or steering a target to perform the specific behaviour that the attacker wants, such as revealing secrets.
 Pouring on praise and discussing the targets accomplishments works wonders with getting people to open up.
 There are many other ways to elicit information.
 Elicitation is a two pronged fork, it not only gathers information, but it also builds rapport with the target.
 3. **Exploitation**